Baldwin midwife Jeanette Breen falsified vaccine records for 1,500 kids, fined $300G, state says

 Diseases like the measles can be dangerous not only for some children, but for babies and older adults with whom they may come in contact, he said.

-Before a measles vaccine became available in 1963, 400 to 500 people were dying from the measles every year, and nearly 50,000 were hospitalized, according to the Centers for Disease Control and Prevention.
+Before a measles vaccine became available in 1963, 400 to 500 people were dying from the measles every year, and nearly 50,000 were hospitalized, according to the CDC.
 Diphtheria killed more than 15,000 people in 1921, before vaccinations against that disease became common, the CDC says.

+Richard Carpiano, a professor of public policy at the University of California, Riverside, and an expert on vaccine uptake, said the falsification of vaccine documents is a serious offense, and Breen should lose her midwife and nursing licenses.

+“She put children at risk of disease,” did not follow clinical guidelines, lied while filling out medical documents and violated the “moral, ethical conduct of practice,” he said.